 Across the Lake: Dexter Shores RVPark / Camping, 39140 Dexter Rd., (541) 937-3711.
 Visit their website here.

 Deerwood RV Park (mention the regatta for a 15% discount) - click the image for an enlarged view.Several families in the town of Lowell have offered low-cost housing near the race course.
-Accommodations include a private bedroom and breakfast for $50 per person per night.
+Accommodations include a private bedroom and breakfast for $75 per person for the first night or $100 for two nights.
 Contact Ruth George for details (541-937-2078 or RMGeorge513@aol.com).
-A flyer is located here.

 Low-cost lodging for junior teams and their chaperones is available at nearby Lowell High School.
-Forms are available here.
 Get additional information by emailing Cindi Neet at Lowell School District.

 Another CBR-special regatta T-shirt will be available this year.

 And for our RAFFLE!: